Manta-Network/docs/docs/guides/MantaSigner.md

    </div>
 <br/>

-## Viewing your ZkAddress
+## Viewing your zkAddress

-If you ever wish to view your ZkAddress after signing in, navigate to the task bar and select `View ZkAddress`.
-This will bring you back to the same Sign In confirmation page that displays your ZkAddress.
+If you ever wish to view your zkAddress after signing in, navigate to the task bar and select `View zkAddress`.
+This will bring you back to the same Sign In confirmation page that displays your zkAddress.

 <br/>